OFA-Sys/Chinese-CLIP/README_En.md

 <br><br>

 # News
+* 2023.3.20 Support [gradient accumulation](#gradient-accumulation) in contrastive learning to simulate the training effect of a larger batch size.
 * 2023.2.16 Support [FlashAttention](https://github.com/HazyResearch/flash-attention) to improve training speed and reduce memory usage.
 See [flash_attention_En.md](flash_attention_En.md) for more information.
 * 2023.1.15 Support the conversion of Pytorch models into [ONNX](https://onnx.ai/) or [TensorRT](https://developer.nvidia.com/tensorrt) formats (and provide pretrained TensorRT models) to improve inference speed and meet deployment requirements.
 See [deployment_En.md](deployment_En.md) for more information.
 * 2022.12.12 Implement [FLIP](https://arxiv.org/abs/2212.00794) strategy, which can be [activated](#FLIP) during finetuning (Thanks [@zwkkk](https://github.com/zwkkk) for [the PR](https://github.com/OFA-Sys/Chinese-CLIP/pull/26) ❤️）